-Support and resources to maximise uptake and use of evidence and guidance.
+Support and resources to help you make the best use of our guidance and quality standards.

-A selection of resources to help you make effective decisions for your local services, including:
+A selection of resources to help you make effective decisions for your local services:

 - return on investment tools